TodePond/TodePondDotCom/wikiblogarden/repetition/sticky/words/readme.md

 Repetition is when the same thing again and again.

-- It can be comfort or control.
+- It can be comfort and control.
-- It can be order or chaos.
+- It can be order and chaos.
-- It can be madness or peace.
+- It can be madness and peace.
-- It can be identity or community.
+- It can be identity and community.
-- It can be meaning or surprise.
+- It can be meaning and surprise.

 ## Sticky words